Jonalex7/MOO-AL/README.md

-# Active Learning Surrogate-Model Acquisition Strategies for reliability estimation
+# Balancing the exploration–exploitation trade-off via multi-objective optimization for surrogate-based reliability analysis

-This repository implements several acquisition strategies for active learning of surrogate models for structural reliability estimation.
-You can choose different strategies (U‑function, EFF, or Pareto‑based) via configuration flags.
+This repository presents a multi-objective optimization framework for balancing the exploration-exploitation trade-off in active learning of surrogate models for structural reliability analysis.
+Our approach computes Pareto fronts based on Gaussian process mean and uncertainty estimates, providing an optimal balance between exploration and exploitation objectives.
+We introduce different strategies for selecting samples from the Pareto front, including the knee point, compromise solution, and tailored-reliability method, as well as traditional U-function and EFF acquisition strategies for comparison via configuration flags.

 ---